godotengine/godot-docs/tutorials/shading/shading_reference/shading_language.rst

 ------

 Arrays are containers for multiple variables of a similar type.
-Note: As of Godot 3.2, only local arrays have been implemented.
+Note: As of Godot 3.2, only local and varying arrays have been implemented.

 Local arrays
 ~~~~~~~~~~~~